THE ART OF IRANIAN PAINTING

-Beauty which is a manifestation of eternity of the Divine Being, and from time immemorial has been praised by the artists, has spread itself throughout all elements of Iranian paintings, either in a single or synthesized form.
-The artist, with the aid of beauty, has succeeded to demonstrate his perception and inspiration as well as other views in a more pleasant manner, so that the viewer could find himself playing an active role in an atmosphere of discoveries and realizations provided by the artist.
-Love and enthusiasm for the beauties of the nature have often led the Iranian painter to present his artwork in an evergreen spring setting.
-Vividly fresh flowers, leaves, and green plants, which are spread throughout the tableau, not only contribute to beauty and decorative ensemble of the work, but also emphasize on retaining the harmony and communication between the various parts of the painting.
+Beauty which is a manifestation of the eternity of the Divine Being, and from time immemorial has been praised by the artists, has spread itself throughout all elements of Iranian paintings, either in a single or synthesized form.
+The artist, with the aid of beauty, has succeeded to demonstrate his perception and inspiration as well as other views in a more pleasant manner so that the viewer could find himself playing an active role in an atmosphere of discoveries and realizations provided by the artist.
+Love and enthusiasm for the beauties of nature have often led the Iranian painter to present his artwork in an evergreen spring setting.
+Vividly fresh flowers, leaves, and green plants, which are spread throughout the tableau, not only contribute to the beauty and the decorative ensemble of the work, but also emphasize on retaining the harmony and communication between the various parts of the painting.

 The artful painter must have a thorough knowledge and awareness of psychology of men, a recognition of the nature and quality of the objects, living creatures, and plants.
 While benefiting from the guidance of intellect and a prudence at the service of feeling and imagination, mixed with his deductions from nature, he would become able to filter and refine his pre-sentiments.
 It would be with the help of accurate and sensitive principles particular to such art that he can easily design and illustrate.